tymaestro/PP5-2022/README.md

 - A calendar function so users can reserve a time slot in advance and company owners can know in advancce the numbers they will have for the tour.

-- Incorporate more guide and schedule information from the models on the front-end.
+- Incorporate more of the guide and schedule information from the models on the front-end.

 - Expand the newsletter subscription so subscribers can receive a monthly newsletter.